Luisbp27/chocoSales/README.md

-# 🍫 Chocolate Sales Analysis with Clustering and PCA
+# 🍫 Chocolate Sales Analysis

 This project is a full data analysis pipeline on the [Chocolate Sales Dataset](https://www.kaggle.com/datasets/atharvasoundankar/chocolate-sales), designed to explore sales behavior, profitability, and commercial segmentation using clustering and PCA.